AnubhootiJ/ML_Ops/README.md

 To see the results, please run "plot.py" file.

-I got the followig results for a train:test:val split of 70:15:15 -
+I got the followig results for a train:val:test split of (70:15:15)% -

 ```
 =============================